Careers360 Logo

 VARC (Verbal Ability & Reading Comprehension)

-• 3 passages were easy to moderate
+• Overall: easy to moderate but definitely time-consuming.

 Amity University-Noida MBA Admissions 2026